arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I went over to a corner of the town, by the woods.
 There was a little wooden shack there, with a little bar, frequented by criminals and outcasts.
 I went over to a table with the least scary looking group of people, and asked, “Is there any way I could come about five gold coins?”
 “Hullo, I’m Tim.
 We have a little job a bit north of here.
 Help us out, and five coins is yours”.
 “Whereto?”
 “The fewer questions, the better”.

 They gave me a merchant’s outfit the next day, which they’d magically shrunk to my size.
 We got in a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.

+TODOs:
+- Chico, the dog with the seriousness of a general at war.
+- Chico mind communicating with the elves.
+Chico talking about random stuff he’s heard.
+(Chico dog photo embed?)
 #### Subchapter 3 of 7

 _From the perspective of Alethea and Aurielle_: